gabriel-sanchezh/gabriel-sanchezh.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I am a senior economics student and research assistant at the University of Costa Rica
+Welcome to my website.
+I am a student and teaching assistant in the [Department of Economics](https://economia.ucr.ac.cr/es) at [Universidad de Costa Rica](https://www.ucr.ac.cr/).
+Additionally, I work as a research assistant at [IICE](https://iice.ucr.ac.cr/).